ariftoteles/Telecom-Customer-Churn/README.md

 Since the dataset is imbalance, I used 4 Experiment :

-- Training models use the Imbalance dataset
+- Training models use an Imbalance dataset
-- Training model use a balance dataset (Under Sample)
+- Training models use a balance dataset (Under Sample)
-- Training model use a balance dataset (Random Over Sample)
+- Training models use a balance dataset (Random Over Sample)
-- Training model use a balance dataset (SMOTE)
+- Training models use a balance dataset (SMOTE)

 Best Model: